Climate Action Two-Page Flyers

 Farmers are on the front lines of climate change.

-We need climate stability to produce our crops, raise our livestock and maintain the health of our agriculture ecosystem – and to provide the food Canadians eat.
-We are also in a position to make significant impact on Canada’s carbon footprint by changing our agricultural practices to adapt and reduce our emissions.
+We need climate stability to produce our crops, raise our livestock, earn our livelihoods, maintain the health of our agriculture ecosystem, and provide the food Canadians eat.
+We are also positioned to help reduce Canada’s carbon footprint by changing our agricultural practices to reduce on-farm emissions.

 “The unchecked use of fossil fuels over the past 200 years has caught up with us.
 Today we have a duty to correct the damage done, but we also have a great opportunity to learn how we can work with Nature, including soil microorganisms, insects, plants, animals and water to produce abundant, healthy food without damaging our atmosphere.” – Ian Robson, NFU Region 5 (Manitoba) Coordinator